Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-- Updates on current best practices in pharmacy and their evolution over the last decade in Malaysia, Indonesia and Thailand
+Provides updates on current practices and research methodologies used in pharmacy and their evolution over the last decade

-- Provides insights into future research that can be applicable to global pharmacy practice
+Offers insight into research that can be applied to global pharmacy practice

-- Uses case studies to demonstrate how sustainable pharmacy practice can be used in other settings and countries
+Uses case studies to demonstrate how sustainable pharmacy practice can be in other settings and other countries

 Practicing pharmacists, academicians, researcher, health policy makers, governments, and other international agencies (WHO, World Bank etc)